 - Check if you have SPF, DKIM and DMARC already set and validated.
 You can test it out with a tool like this one.

-- Ensure that your DMARC policy definition states that if the test fails, it’s rejected or quarantine.
+- Ensure that your DMARC policy definition states that if the test fails, it’s rejected or quarantined.
 If you have it activated just to “none”, it won’t work.

 - Check our previous article on how to implement your DMARC.